King Arthur - the story as it might have really happened

 Those earlier legends intrigued me: why did Arthur kick a woman, what were the circumstances that made him steal cattle from a monastery.
 How/why did his son die?
 Add to that there were references to three sons in all (not including Mordred) One was killed by a boar, one by his own father, one was the son of "Arthur the Soldier".
 I couldn't resist the drama of using those three tragic tales, and of course I do not doubt that Gwenhwyfar was their mother.

 I am of the firm conviction that no king worth his salt would have gone off in search of a Holy Grail leaving his kingdom open to unrest.
-Mind you, Richard I did just that, I suppose, abandoning his kingdom in favour of the Crusades - but then, I consider he was useless as a ruling king for England, so I rest my case.
+Mind you, Richard the First did just that, I suppose, abandoning his kingdom in favour of the Crusades - but then, I consider he was useless as a ruling king for England, so I rest my case.
 The Holy Grail story-line was nothing more than Medieval spin doctoring to promote the glory of the Crusades.
 'Your Kingdom needs you!
 Join Arthur in the Quest for the Holy Grail - come on Crusade!'
 But there is, I discovered, a logical pointer to Arthur leaving his kingdom and going off on a 'quest'.
 A man called Riothamus fought against the migrating tribes threatening Gaul and his own Brittany.

 Brittany in the Dark Ages was a part of Britain, an extension of Cornwall, and Riothamus - who definitely did exist - was probably only a title meaning something like 'King Most' or 'Supreme Lord'.
 So here was a good, believable explanation as to why Arthur left Britain; he was defending his own territory, not going off after a mythical holy goblet.

-I decided to use this theme in the third part of the Trilogy, Shadow of the King, as I wanted to write something different to what was usually expected.
+Shadow of the King, as I wanted to write something different to what was usually expected.
 What if Arthur was Riothamus and he took his Artoriani Cavalry to Brittany?
 And what if he did not come back, because he was presumed dead?

 Of course, I am not going to answer those questions, you will have to read the book, but I will leave you with this thought to chew on: Mordred is named as Medraut in the early legends, and there is not one mention of him being the evil toad he becomes in the later Medieval tales.
 He may well have been Arthur's fourth son, possibly illegitimate, but the reference states: "The battle of Camlann, in which Medraut and Arthur fell."